 If you're thinking about that closet, see Get Back in the Closet.

 - In a rare heroic example, one early episode of Sazae-san has the lead locking her son in a shed for several hours and outright forgetting he's there.

-- In Seven Soldiers of Victory, Sally Sonic was shut away in a cupboard during her stay in the Orphanage of Fear.
+- In Seven Soldiers, Sally Sonic was shut away in a cupboard during her stay in the Orphanage of Fear.

 - In A Tale of Two Sisters, the Evil Stepmother finds out that her pet bird has been killed.
 So she cruelly locks Su-yeon in the closet and refuses to free her until she apologises.